[responsive_menu_pro]

 The autonomous region of Madeira EUR 25.000

-According to the guidelines issued by the Instituto Nacional de Estatistica, if a company exceeds the threshold during the year, it must file Intrastat returns as of the month in which the first transaction occurred (e.g., even if the company only exceeds the threshold in April and transactions occurred in January, it must file Intrastat returns as of January).
+Per the regulations set by the Instituto Nacional de Estatistica, should a company surpass the specified threshold at any point during the year, it is required to submit Intrastat returns starting from the month of the initial transaction.
+For instance, if a company only exceeds the threshold in April but had transactions as early as January, it must file Intrastat returns starting from January.

 Interested in Portuguese VAT news?